Panda2580/sociaML_example/README.md

 # sociaml demo

-Example of how to use the sociaml library for video processing and transcription.
+Example of how to use the [sociaML library](https://github.com/davidrzs/sociaML) for video processing and transcription.

 ## Setup